belkiscoder/belkiscoder/README.md

 - 👋 Hi, I’m @belkiscoder
-- 👀 I’m interested in C++
+- 👀 I’m interested in Algoritma, C++
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...